roromaniac/KH2FM-Rando-Battleship/README.md

 4. If you did all of the above steps successfully, you're ready to play!
 The button will turn gray if the check is a miss and red if the check is a hit.

 # Features in Development (and their expected release dates).
-1. <ins>Interact w/ File Client to Upload Seed AND CHECK THAT THERE ARE HITS</ins> :white_check_mark Included in v0.9.1.
+1. <ins>Interact w/ File Client to Upload Seed AND CHECK THAT THERE ARE HITS</ins> :white_check_mark: Included in v0.9.1.
 2. <ins>Sunk Logic</ins>: Logic that changes the color of ship buttons once the whole ship is sunk.
 ETA: Very soon.
 Should be included in v0.9.2.
 2. <ins>Clear Board</ins>: Clear the board during placement mode.
 ETA: Very soon.
 Should be included in v0.9.2.
 3. <ins>Custom Board Dimension</ins>: Customize the size of the battleship grid.
 ETA: 2 weeks (from 7/10/22).